Rahul Gandhi criticises Narendra Modi in ‘Financial Times’ oped for damaging Indian economy

 In the Financial Times article, he called Modi a “democratically elected autocrat” who wanted to end corruption but instead managed to destroy people’s confidence in the country’s economy.

 Demonetisation has wiped out 2 per cent of India’s gross domestic product, destroyed the informal labour sector and has wiped out many small and medium businesses.
 It has ruined the lives of millions of hard-working Indians.
-The Centre for Monitoring Indian Economy has calculated that over 1.5m people lost their jobs in the first four months of 2017 due to demonetisation.— Rahul Gandhi in the 'Financial Times'
+The Centre for Monitoring Indian Economy has calculated that over 1.5m people lost their jobs in the first four months of 2017 due to demonetisation.

 The Congress leader also criticised the government’s poor implementation of the Goods and Services Tax and termed it a modern day ‘Licence Raj’.
 “Bureaucratic and complex, it has devastated livelihoods, creating a modern day ‘Licence Raj’ that imposes rigid controls and gives vast powers to government officials.”